jona-thanho/cse15l-lab-reports/week5.md

 written_2/travel_guides/berlitz2/Portugal-WhatToDo.txt:0
 written_2/travel_guides/berlitz2/Portugal-WhereToGo.txt:0
 ```
 #### Joe, if you're reading this, don't be sad.
 I'm sure Portugal has nothing against you.
-Anyway...searching for string `Joe` in `written_2/travel_guides/berlitz2/Portugal*.txt` shows that `Joe` is nowhere to be found (`0`, `0`, and `0` occurences).
+Anyway... searching for string `Joe` in `written_2/travel_guides/berlitz2/Portugal*.txt` shows that `Joe` is nowhere to be found (`0`, `0`, and `0` occurences).
 All in all we see that this command could be used for finding a word/character count (I know there's a separate command for that, but that's beyond the scope of this article).

 ###### *Source: [GeeksforGeeks](https://www.geeksforgeeks.org/grep-command-in-unixlinux/)*

-## 4. `grep -ric "string to search" /path/to/file/`
+## 4. `grep -ic "string to search" /path/to/file/`
 #### Here I'm focusing on the `i` option:
 ```
 $ grep -ic "spanish" written_2/travel_guides/berlitz2/PuertoRico-*.txt